neongreen/artyom.me/aeson.md

 % Aeson: the tutorial

-[Skip to the actual tutorial][The actual tutorial] if you don't want to read a mini-rant.
+[Aeson](@hackage:aeson) is the most widely used library for parsing [JSON](@w) (in Haskell, of course, I'm not talking about the whole world).
+It's also hopelessly magical for people who try to learn it by looking at provided examples, and existing tutorials don't help that much, so I wrote my own.
+It's supposed to be the most comprehensive Aeson tutorial on the web; if there's anything missing from it, send me an email!
+(So far the only thing I haven't covered is using lenses with Aeson, but this is coming soon.)

-Here's also an incomplete list of things the tutorial covers (excluding basic stuff and “how it all works inside”):
+Here's an incomplete list of things the tutorial explains (excluding basic stuff and “how it all works inside”):

   * [how various types like `Bool`, `Map`, etc are represented by default](#fromjson-instances-for-other-types)
   * encoding/decoding records manually